Inyo shrew: Taxonomy

 Sorex tenellus was first described by Clinton Hart Merriam in 1895.
 The type locality, Lone Pine Creek, is located in Inyo County, California.
 He identified two subspecies: Sorex tenellus tenellus (the nominate subspecies) and Sorex tenellus nanus (which has since been elevated to species status as Sorex nanus).
 In 1902, Merriam identified two new subspecies — Sorex tenellus lyelli and Sorex tenellus myops — from specimens collected the previous summer.
 Sorex tenellus lyelli is now given species status as Sorex lyelli, while Sorex tenellus myops was also identified as a separate species by Hartley Harrad Thompson Jackson in 1928.
 However, in 1941, S. myops was reclassified as a synonym of S. tenellus.

 The Inyo shrew is sometimes referred to as the Great Basin dwarf shrew to distinguish it from Sorex nanus, which is known as the dwarf shrew or Rocky Mountain dwarf shrew.
-Due to its intermediate size and body mass between the larger dwarf shrew and smaller ornate shrew, as well as the potential that their ranges overlap (although this has not been observed so far), it is possible that the three form a single species.
+Due to its intermediate size and body mass between the larger dwarf shrew and the smaller ornate shrew, as well as the potential that their ranges overlap (although this has not been observed so far), it is possible that the three form a single species.
 Genetic studies of the genus Sorex from 2003 and 2010 have respectively identified S. tenellus as belonging to the subgenus Otisorex (along with S. hoyi, S. monticolus, S. palustris, and S. vagrans) or outside of it, in a weakly supported clade with S. fumeus, S. oreopolus, and S. ventralis.